semanticdata/walk-for-animals/README.md

-# Walk For Animals - website
+# Walk For Animals - Donation Landing Page

-Minnesota's Animal Humane Society yearly Walk for Animals.
+Donation landing page for the Minnesota Animal Humane Society yearly Walk for Animals fundraiser.